danielabar/webpack-pluralsight/README.md

 npm install css-loader stye-loader --save-dev
 ```

 These two loaders work together to put the styles into the page.
+The `stye-loader` embeds the css in a style tag in the head section of html document.
+The `css-loader` is used to process it.

 Configuration:

 ```javascript
 loaders: [